cntgfy90/nest-react/README.md

 2. Fill up env variables for database, server and client.

 ###### Note: Client's env variables needed here just for convenient managing.
 They are still included in resulting bundle.
-There is not need to change the after the copy from `.env.example`.
+No need to change them after the copy from `.env.example`.
 Also make sure you define `proxy` in client's `package.json` the same as your actual server url

 You can leave database env variables as it is.
 Default user has name `postgres`, password `postgres` and it creates database `nest-react`.